Q:When do students matriculate each year?

 A: The Tulane MBA program begins in early August each year with a mandatory Orientation.
-Most international students are required to attend a Management Communication course in early July in order to better prepare for studies in a U. S. classroom.
+Most international students are required to attend a Lagniappe Week a preorientation designed to better prepare students for studies in a U. S. classroom.

-A: The Tulane MBA is an intensive full-time program, with new enrollments starting each fall.
-Students complete 61 credit hours in 22 months.
+A: The Tulane MBA is an intensive full-time, two year, 4 semester program, with new enrollments starting each fall.

 A: The Freeman School does not defer admission decisions; however, we keep all application materials on file for two years.
 If you have previously applied to program, please contact the Office of Graduate Admissions for information on reactivating your application.
 One exception to this rule applies to active U.S. military personnel.